360CAS/360CAS/protocol.md

  - TimeStamp : ISO 8601 Date Format String
  - TransmitterID : unique INT 64bit
  - Location: Lat/Lon of vehicles current location
- - Location Isotropic Uncertainty: float in meters.
+ - LocationIsotropic Uncertainty: float in meters.
  - VehiclePriority: A unique integer specifying the priority of the vehicle in ties.
  - Loaded: Boolean specifying that the vehicle must be
  - RoutePlan: May be either: